LQkscn/testgit/readme.txt

-git is aversion control system. git is free softeare.
+git is a distributed version conrol system. git is free softeare distributed under the GPL. git has a mutable index called stage.